orlando724/orlando724/my-github-page/README.md

 # My GitHub Page

 This project is a personal GitHub page designed to showcase my background and experiences.
-It includes an "About Me" section that provides detailed information about who I am and what I do.
+It includes "About Me", "Key Highlights", and "Personal Information" sections that provide detailed information about who I am and what I do.

 ## Project Structure